rensvandam/Ptychotorch/Algorithm_simdata/README.md

-# Images
+# Algorithm for simulated data

-Images folder of the images used for the simulation of diffraction patterns and simultaneously used as ground truth for correlation computation.
+The algorithm used for simulation data.